afomina/bookstore/README.md

 * format is `%book name% (%year%) £%price%`
 * only `£` currency is supported
 * discounts are hardcoded in `andrianova.bookstore.service.impl.DiscountServiceImpl`
-* assuming that total sum discount is applied after other discounts
+* assuming that total sum discount applied after other discounts